shubhamkale119/Multi-Container-Application-Deployment/README.md

 EXPOSE 5000
 ```

-Database Container (PostgreSQL):
+Database Container (MOngoDB Atlas):

-* I used a pre-built MongoDB Docker image, which I defined in the docker-compose.yml file.
+* I used MongoDB Atlas, which I defined in the docker-compose.yml file.

 ### 2. Build and Run Containers:

 Run the following command to build and start all services using Docker Compose: